Get,

 Some of the potential benefits of kurmasana are as follows:

-Benefits of kurmasana for the respiratory system
+Benefits of Kurmasana for the Respiratory System

 While doing kurmasana, the upper torso may be contracted, the arms may be stretched, and the lungs and chest may be pressed against the floor.
 The contraction of the upper torso muscles may further develop flexibility and improve the working of the respiratory organs.2 However, more studies are required to check if kurmasana may be beneficial for the respiratory system.
 Therefore, you must consult your doctor if you suspect any issues in the respiratory system.

-Benefits of kurmasana for better metabolism
+Benefits of Kurmasana for Better Metabolism

 The essential muscles of the entire body may be stretched as you practice kurmasana while paying attention to the alignment; the hamstrings, the entire abdominal muscles, followed by the muscles of the neck, shoulders, glutes, diaphragm, etc. Blood circulation, flexibility and range of motion may improve with stretching.
 As a result, the metabolism of the body might improve.2 However, further research is required to check if kurmasana can help to improve the metabolism.
 Therefore, you must consult your doctor if you suspect any issues with your metabolism.

-Benefits of kurmasana for the spine
+Benefits of Kurmasana for the Spine

 The muscles at the lower end of the spine, or the lumbar region, may be released as you move the spine forward, easing stiffness and giving it a massage.
 The pose might make the lumbar spine stronger and gives it a toned appearance due to its role in rotation, flexibility, and strength.2 However, further studies are required to check if kurmasana may help to strengthen the spine.
 Therefore, you must consult your doctor if you suspect any abnormality in your spine.

-Benefits of kurmasana for blood circulation
+Benefits of Kurmasana for Blood Circulation

 In Kurmasana, the spine may be elongated, and the body folds forward, bringing the chest, pelvis, and abdomen closer to the ground.
 The flow of energy to the spine and the flow of blood to the body parts may be increased as a result of this movement; blockages may be opened.2 However, further studies are required to check if kurmasana may help to improve blood circulation.

-Benefits of kurmasana for immunity
+Benefits of Kurmasana for Immunity

-A study by Balaji et al. in 2012 showed that practising kurmasana may improve immunity.
+A study by Balaji et al. in 2012 showed that practicing kurmasana may improve immunity.
 Kurmasana may support the thymus gland, which produces white blood cells that may fight against infections.3 However, further studies are required to check if kurmasana may help to enhance immunity.
 Therefore, you must focus on building your immunity.

-Benefits of kurmasana for diabetes mellitus
+Benefits of Kurmasana for Diabetes Mellitus

 A study by Khedikar et al. in 2018 showed that a yoga protocol consisting of kurmasana might help in the case of diabetes mellitus.
-Practising a yoga program consisting of kurmasana may reduce blood sugar levels and increase insulin sensitivity.4 However, further studies are required to check if kurmasana may be beneficial for diabetes.
+Practicing a yoga program consisting of kurmasana may reduce blood sugar levels and increase insulin sensitivity.4 However, further studies are required to check if kurmasana may be beneficial for diabetes.
 You must check your blood sugar levels regularly and consult your doctor in case of abnormal blood sugar levels.

-Benefits of kurmasana for anxiety
+Benefits of Kurmasana for Anxiety

 A study by Dwivedi et al. in 2022 showed that a yoga protocol consisting of kurmasana might be beneficial in managing anxiety.
 Practising yoga may help increase the levels of gamma amino butyric acid (GABA), a chemical messenger in the body, whose increased levels may reduce anxiety.5 However, further studies are required to check if kurmasana may be beneficial for anxiety.
 Therefore, you must consult your doctor if you have symptoms of anxiety.